How Long Does a Cart Stay in Your System?

 The potency of a weed cart can vary widely, but they're known for their ability to deliver a high concentration of THC — the primary intoxicating cannabinoid in cannabis.

 Some cartridges contain over 90% THC, making them significantly more potent than traditional smoking methods.
-This high potency means that users should approach with caution, especially if they are unfamiliar with their tolerance levels.
+This high potency means that users should approach cautiously, especially if they are unfamiliar with their tolerance levels.

 Another notable feature of weed carts is the wide range of experiences.
-Available in a multitude of strains and flavors, they cater to a broad spectrum of preferences, whether you're seeking relaxation, creativity, or pain relief.
+Available in many strains and flavors, they cater to a broad spectrum of preferences, whether you're seeking relaxation, creativity, or pain relief.

 How Long Does a Cart Stay in your System